 PUBLIC POLICY: Rosenkranz sits on the board of the Manhattan Institute for Public Policy.
 Support has gone to that right-of-center outfit as well as to the American Enterprise Institute, the Cato Institute, and Policy Exchange in London.
 The Rosenkranz Foundation lists public policy as one of its three major interests, along with education and the arts.
 Perhaps most notably, Rosenkranz started Intelligence Squared U.S., a public policy debate series that reaches a national audience.
 The Rosenkranz Foundation is also the site of an initiative called the Translation Project, which starts with assumption that "the war on terror is a war of ideas."
 The initiative has supported the Cato Institute's Lamp of Liberty, whose aim is to translate the works of Adam Smith, Voltaire, and others, into Arabic.
 It's also worth noting that Rosenkranz's son, Nicholas, is a professor of law at Georgetown, and a senior fellow in Constitutional Studies at the Cato Institute.
 Rosenkranz's daughter, Stephanie, meanwhile, is an adjunct fellow at the Manhattan Institute.

 LOOKING FORWARD: Rosenkranz has three clear interest areas, but has also given modestly to New York City outfits like the Robin Hood Foundation and the Central Park Conservatory.
-Rosenkranz's kids are also very active in philanthropy and worth watching.
-The Rosenkranz Foundation doesn't accept unsolicited applications for grants but, helpfully, does offer a way to get in touch.
+Rosenkranz's children are also very active in philanthropy and worth watching.

 The Rosenkranz Foundation